 As part of treatment, being able to relax through relaxation techniques and clinical hypnosis also adds an additional component necessary to bring anxiety and stress to more manageable levels.
 Also, guiding people through mindful meditation practices can become an additional tool in helping lower anxiety.

 Medication is an option.
 However, many individuals prefer to adopt CBT therapists and avoid medications.
 Medications normally used for anxiety are anti-depressants and benzodiazepines (however, the latter may cause depression).
 In any case, medication would need to be assessed by your family physician or psychiatrist.

 I’ve been working with people affected by stress and anxiety in different settings (clinical and private practice) from all walks of life.
 The goal is to help you re-establish your healthy pace and to be able to control, reduce, and eliminate unhealthy worries and stressors so you can achieve a happy life and feel calm.
 By working with a professional therapist and following up with treatment processes you can soon change your life to regain peace, hope, calmness, and happiness.

 Perhaps you are considering anxiety therapy but still have some questions and concerns…

-Let’s Work Together Living Stress-Free And With No Anxiety!
+Let’s Work Together Living Stress-Free, And With No Anxiety!

 Let’s find ways to address your concerns.
 All it takes is for you to call me.
-I answer ALL calls myself (no staff, third party or answering service).
-Your situation deserves a confidential, caring, and professional discussion to help determine next steps, set an appointment, and begin a stress-free journey!
+I answer ALL calls myself (no staff, third party, or answering service).
+Your situation deserves a confidential, caring, and professional discussion to help determine the next steps, set an appointment, and begin a stress-free journey!